sebastian-mrozek/dragtoe/README.md

 ContactDetails class has a single field for address for simplicity.
 Normally I'd assume separate fields for city, country, postcode etc are desirable for filtering and/or analytics purposes.

+PUT vs PATCH semantics: PUT is for replacing the resource, PATCH is better for partial updates.

 Persistence
 ---
 eBean features used:
 - db migration,
 - generated query beans for easy querying,
 - eBean-test provides ability to run unit tests against Postgres in a docker container.
 This can be changed to use in memory H2 if the build does not support launching containers.
+Bottom line: the web app can be tested in production-like environment during build time.

 Web app
 ---